closertotheend/java-minimalist-convention/README.md

  6. Do not use for and foreach construct.
     * Use collections streams, learn how they work and how do the labmdas work.
 They are shorter.

- 7. (Arguable!)
-Do not use protected keyword (same for default accessability).
+ 7. Do not use protected keyword (same for default accessability).
     * I have never had a situation where it was useful.
     * Most of the languages does not have such accessability modifiers.
     * IMHO, class should have only internal and external presentation.
 Class is a black box with input and output wires.